QuittyMR/twitter-clone-sample/README.md

 ## Tests
-The best integration or stress test i could possibly think up for this application is what was provided by you as a test case in the follower-maze jar.
+The best integration or stress test i could possibly think up for this application is what was provided by Soundcloud as a test case in the follower-maze jar.

 What's left for me was simple integration/unit tests, more to provide